 Teachable’s main features include an easy user interface, built-in course completion certificates, and their exclusive Teachable payments system.
 The payments system makes it easier for you to get paid through the site instead of having to go through a third party platform like PayPal.

 Kajabi’s main features include an extremely customizable interface with a lot of sales and marketing help as well as an exclusive built-in sales funnel builder.
-This feature alone saves you anywhere from about $100-$300 per month in 3rd party fees.

 |Exclusive Features||Sales funnel builder: Allows you to create several types of marketing funnels to drive customer sales||Teachable Payments System: